blukatdevelopment/UnchainedWorldsOld/character_creation/classes/colossus.md

 ### Shield-like Callus.
 You grow a flat, hard growth on the forearm attached to your nondominant hand, this growth gives you a +2 to AC as if it were a shield.
 You are not capable of wielding a shield in your offhand while your form is mutated in this way.

+### Keen Sight.
+Your eyes grow large and reflect light in low light conditions.
+You gain perception on sight based perception checks and darkvision out to a range of 120 feet, you have disadvantage on perception checks to see things directly in sunlight.

+### Shrunken Prefrontal Cortex.
+The risk management centers of your brain shrink.
+All attacks you make are made at advantage, but all attacks made against you have advantage aswell

+### Secondary Arms.
+You grow a pair of secondary arms underneeth your primary ones.
+Your carrying and pushing capacity doubles and you are capable of making an unarmed strike as a bonus action.
+You require 50 extra pounds of food every day to nourish these new appendages.

+### Reactive Immunity.
+Rather than growing a physiologically obvious mutation your body becomes prepared to rapidly form a wide array of them.
+As a reaction to having a status effect applied to yourself you may expend and roll a stamina die as your body makes a reactive mutation to negate the status effect.
+You become immune to the triggering status effect for a number of hours equal to the roll of your stamina die, you may not take this reaction again until the full time has elapsed.
+Some examples of reactive mutations would be growing extra sets of eyes to negate blindness, the instant formation of an additional filtration organ in your circulatory system to negate the poisoned status effect, or a rapid increase of mass in your legs to negate the prone condition.
+This reactive mutation may have unforseen benefits or drawbacks as decided by your keeper.

 ### Limited Wings.
 (Level 9 Required)
 Wing-like appendages grow from your back, you may expend a stamina die to gain a flying speed of 60 feet for 6 seconds as you expend a large amount of energy to lift your body.
 As a reaction, you may use this ability to reduce your slow your descent for a safe landing when falling.

 ### Rampage. (level 9 Required)
 The part of your brain responsible for anger expands, heightening your anger response.
 As a bonus action, you may expend five hit dice to enter a trance-like rampage state for the next hour.
 While in this ramage state you gain the following benefits and penalties:

-You regain 1d10 hitpoints for every 100 pounds of consumable material you ingest Your mutations require no stamina dice to activate
+- You regain 1d10 hitpoints for every 100 pounds of consumable material you ingest
+- Your mutations require no stamina dice to activate
-You gain advantage on Strength and Constitution saving throws Your attacks deal highest possible damage regardless of your rolls You are unable to concentrate on anything other than destruction, making you automatically fail saving throws and checks with abilities other than Strength, Dexterity, and Constitution
+- You gain advantage on Strength and Constitution saving throws
+- Your attacks deal highest possible damage regardless of your rolls
+- You are unable to concentrate on anything other than destruction, making you automatically fail saving throws and checks with abilities other than Strength, Dexterity, and Constitution
-You lack all foresight and once you accomplish your original reason for entering rampage you begin destroying and killing indiscriminately.
+- You lack all foresight and once you accomplish your original reason for entering rampage you begin destroying and killing indiscriminately.

 If you wish to end your rampage early you may make a DC 20 Wisdom saving throw as a free action, ending your rampage on a success.
 Once you take this free action you may not do so again until a minute has passed.
 If your wisdom modifier is too low to beat this DC you pass on a natural roll of 20.

+### Titan's Roar.
+(Level 9 Required)
+Your throat canal becomes funnel shaped, allowing you to expel a roar of great magnitude as if through a megaphone.
+As an action you may expend 3 hit dice and roll them, 4 creatures of your choice which can hear the roar gain temporary hitpoints equal to the amount rolled, become size large, and gain advantage on saving throws, ability checks, and attack rolls as you call for their DNA to reshape them into a more powerful form.
+After 1d4 minutes has elapsed they return to their normal form and lose the temporary hitpoints.